 It was expected that that the Maxibel would produce a second flush over a two week period.
 Instead, the plants failed to produce any blossoms; two weeks later the plants started to show signs of being finished (yellow and rusty leaves ).The Gold Rush beans produced one flush and immediately developed rust very quickly without any sign of a second flush.

 Photos: Top, the first succession of Goldrush yellow wax beans; two weeks after their one and only flush.
-Below the second succession of Goldrush as the flowers are blooming, pictured at the same time as the first succession.
+Below the second succession of Goldrush as the flowers are blooming.

 Note how the first succession is more vigorous; the plants are larger and leafier.